uppsala-makerspace/laser_cutter_guide/docs/lessons/4_extinguish_fire_as_controller.md

   - session
   - safety
   - fire
+  - extinguish
+  - controller
 ---

-# 5. Extinguish fire as a controller
+# 4. Extinguish fire as a controller

 Before we make our first cut, we need to be able to extinguish a fire when it occurs.